taehoryu/TDEmass/README.md

-        NOTE that examples of the input file and input data file are can be found in example directory.
+        NOTE that examples of the input file and input data file can be found in example directory (and input_file directory).

 4. Outputs